forumone/web-starter/README.md

 ### Macintosh machines

 * If you experience errors when sharing the folder over NFS you may need to enable File Sharing in System Preferences -> Sharing
+* If you receive an error about an invalid export you may need to manually delete /etc/exports file
 * If you've updated to Mavericks and Virtualbox is no longer working, try the following command: sudo /Library/StartupItems/VirtualBox/VirtualBox restart
 * If you are prompted to enter your password when SSHing from the VM ensure your SSH private key is in the keychain by running "ssh-add -K ~/.ssh/id_rsa" from your machine